mecid/mecid.github.io/_posts/2021-09-14-accessibility-rotors-in-swiftui.md

 ```

 #### Conclusion
 SwiftUI Release 3 has done great work in the area of accessibility.
 Now we can use all these new APIs to build super accessible apps.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!